Teriks/LibLSLCC/README.md

  * Compilation to CSharp code for OpenSim as either client uploadable code or plain server side code.

-===

-A few images of the editor small enough to squeeze into this readme...
+Here A few images of the editor small enough to squeeze into this readme...

 This dark color scheme can be found here: https://github.com/Teriks/LSLCCEditorThemes

 ![LSLCCEditor](http://imgur.com/qOoVhjK.png)